OpenXRay/xray-16/README.md

     1. 100% compatibility and same behaviour.
     2. Compile engine into a single executable file that you can just drop into `bin` folder. (see [#210](https://github.com/OpenXRay/xray-16/issues/210))
 2. Support all three games in the series: SOC/CS/COP. (see [Supported games](https://github.com/OpenXRay/xray-16/edit/dev/README.md#supported-games) below)
+3. Fix original S.T.A.L.K.E.R. series bugs.
-3. Introduce a solid platform for modmakers:
+4. Introduce a solid platform for modmakers:
     1. Add frame/render graph for those who want to add new graphics features.
     2. Improve performance via refactoring the code, parallelizing the engine, making it multithreaded.
+    3. Add new scripting, development and debugging features.
-4. Clean up engine code, make it easily portable to new platforms, minimize platform-specific code.
+5. Clean up engine code, make it easily portable to new platforms, minimize platform-specific code.
+6. Enhance player's experience with new graphics, gameplay and other features that can be enabled optionally. (by default, we stay close to vanilla)

 ##### Main differences from original X-Ray are:
 - Support for 64-bit.